johnaweiss/HTML-Micro-Templating/README.md

  - **microtemplate.js**: The only file needed to use the system.
  - **demo.html**: Demos proper layout of the Template, Records, and Container.
  - **style.css**: *Not needed for this system to work.* Demonstrates normal stying on the merged render.
+ - **records.html**: Optionally, records can be stored in a separate file.

 [Pen](https://codepen.io/johnaweiss/pen/OJEEomJ)